Skip to main content

 There are several options to start a TMP.
 The easiest way is to open the Worksite application, and follow the links to "Create TMP" from there.

 Once you start a TMP application, you will need to add one or many Layouts to it.
-Each Layout provides specific detail on how you intend to manage traffic and minimise risks to road users at the specific location at a specific point in time.
+Each Layout provides specific detail on the traffic impact, how you intend to manage traffic and minimise risks to road users at the specific location at a specific point in time.

 The Layout details required include: